kolibrios-nextgen/kolibrios-nextgen/doc/commit-style.md

   - `All` - global changes
   - `Other` - unclassifiable changes

-  If changes are made to a specific OS component need to write name of the component separated by `/` character.
+  If changes are made to a specific component, the name of the component separated by `/` character needs to be specified.
 For example:

   ```text
   Apps/shell